Central Michigan University Athletics

 London Williams and Alexa Carter charted back-to-back hits in the bottom of the fourth.

-In the fifth, Strelow struck out the leadoff and worked a no-hit inning.
+In the fifth, Strelow struck out the leadoff hitter and worked a no-hit inning.

-Michigan broke it open in the top of the sixth scoring five runs via grand slam and an RBI triple.
+Michigan broke it open in the top of the sixth scoring five runs on a grand slam and an RBI triple.

 Cierra Laska entered to pitch in the sixth when the bases were loaded, and Brooklyn Compau entered to issue the final out via fly ball.